 What is a VRF System for residential air conditioning?

-If you’re considering replacing the air conditioning system in your NYC luxury residence, there’s a new type of HVAC technology on the market that you need to know about.
+Considering replacing the air conditioning system in your NYC luxury residence?
+You need to know about a new type of HVAC technology.
 It’s called Variable Refrigerant Flow (or VRF system) and it’s the latest and greatest in heating and cooling comfort.

-Why a VRF system is the technology you want for your HVAC system
+Why a VRF system is the technology you want for residential air conditioning (and heating!)

 VRF systems have been the HVAC technology of choice in Europe, Japan, China and other parts of the world for quite some time.
 Over the past 5 to 10 years, VRF systems have become increasingly popular in the US and especially in large urban areas like New York City.